ChrystianGreen2/Dog-Breed-Classification/README.md

 ![image](https://user-images.githubusercontent.com/71555983/148663905-ff556fe7-e744-44c7-b8eb-1ab99eddb819.png)

 ### Implementation and Refinement
+### Algorithms and Techniques
+#### CNN
+A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
+The pre-processing required in a ConvNet is much lower as compared to other classification algorithms.
+While in primitive methods filters are hand-engineered, with enough training, ConvNets have the ability to learn these filters/characteristics.

+#### Transfer Learning
+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.

 In this step we will implement some models, some being from 0 and others using transfer learning and combining an own architecture together with transfer learning.